inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 ___

-Web server settings differ on different distros (Arch, CentOS & Ubuntu)
+Web server settings differ on different distros (Arch, Debian, OpenSUSE, CentOS)

 These instructions have an option standardize the web user to `www`